DanielNieuwoudt/dev-assess/README.md

 Having been involved in many interviews with candidates, I have always appreciated it when someone approached the assessment in a way that resulted in an informative or beneficial conversation or review.

+I hope you enjoy reviewing it as much as I did putting it together!

 > _Side Note_: I have been verbose with my documentation, hoping to provide insight into my goals, decisions, and thought process.

 # Documentation included in this repository